radius-project/design-notes/recipe/2024-04-terraform-provider-secrets.md

 The LoadSecrets method in the SecretLoader interface will be updated return secret data for multiple Ids returned from FindSecretIds().

+Note: There can be multiple secrets registered across different providers, but a particular recipe deployment may not require all of them.
+With the current design we are going to pass in data for all secrets for all providers to the driver and write the provider configurations to Terraform configuration file.
+We have an open design question for tracking potential future changes to this design.

 #### Advantages (of each option considered)
 Retrieving secrets in the Engine and passing them into the Driver was discussed positively as a way forward.
 Looking ahead with Containerization, the Driver will have all the information it needs to be able to be spin off into a separate process.